 Will I be required to attend all court proceedings?

-Your appearance is required at all court appearances unless someone from our office specifically advises you otherwise.
-We appreciate your busy schedule and personal obligations.
-But all efforts should be made to attend all court proceedings.
+Your appearance is required at all court appearances unless someone from our law office specifically advises you otherwise.
+We appreciate your busy schedule and personal obligations, but all efforts should be made to attend all court proceedings.
 If you are aware of a scheduling conflict, please give us advance notice, and we will do our best to reschedule the matter.
 Courts frown upon a defendant’s failure to appear at a scheduled court hearing.
 Despite our efforts, courts often issue warrants to arrest for failure to appear.

 What can I expect on the day of court?

 Courts often schedule multiple cases at the same time and date.
 Depending on the jurisdiction, your case may not be heard exactly at the time scheduled and delays are inevitable.
 You will nonetheless need to be present at your scheduled time.
-Upon arrival, you should check in with court personnel and advise that you are represented by Yavitch & Palmer.
+Upon arrival, you should check in with court personnel and advise them that you are represented by Yavitch & Palmer.
 They will likely instruct you to wait inside or outside the courtroom.
 Do not worry if you do not see us right away.
 We often check in with the court prior to your scheduled time and begin working on your case before your arrival.
 We will make contact with you as soon as possible and provide updates and discuss the situation.

 If I only have a speeding ticket, do I need to appear in court?